ishanrai32/Py_Pository/Predicting Prices from scraped web data/README.md

 ### Executing program

 * The web scraper was run locally as selenium requires a web browser in order to scrape data.
-* The XGB model was trained on Colab after uploading Agr
+* The XGB model was trained on Colab after uploading Agri_data on Colab.

+### File details

+* web-scraper.ipynb : Contains the code for the web scraper.
+* xgb_model.ipynb : Contains the code for the XGB model training.
+* Agri_data.csv : Web scraped agricultural data in CSV format.
+* output.csv : Predicted and actual modal prices on the test set.

 ## Authors